Tim Sweeney: Steam Deck is 'an amazing move by Valve'

 "Amazing move by Valve!"
 Sweeney tweeted.
 "A handheld PC/console hybrid running the SteamOS fork of Arch Linux, and it’s an open platform where users are free to install software of their choosing—including Windows and other stores."

 Sweeney's praise of Valve might seem a bit odd, given that Epic has been working hard (and spending a lot of money) over the past couple of years to cut into Steam's near-absolute domination of the PC gaming marketplace.
 But an even more pressing matter is Epic's ongoing lawsuit against Apple.
 Simplistically, Epic wants Apple to let iPhone users install any apps they want—including those not offered through the App Store—and to allow developers to use their own payment processing systems.
 That's exactly what the Steam Deck does.
-I don't know how much weight it will carry in a legal proceeding, but being able to point to the PC gaming behemoth as an example of open competition as Sweeney envisions it can't hurt Epic's cause.
+I don't know how much weight it will carry in some future legal proceeding (we're still waiting on the decision from the first trial), but being able to point to the PC gaming behemoth as an example of open competition as Sweeney envisions it can't hurt Epic's cause.

 Reservations to preorder Steam Decks, which will start at $400, open tomorrow.
 They're expected to begin shipping in December, and not unlike his rival Tim, Gabe Newell has very high hopes for them.